FarronF/limerick-council-meetings/meetings/2020/12/02-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 4th November 2020.md

 the plan with input from the Abbeyfeale Community Council and Abbeyfeale Business

 Community.
 Messrs.
-Malachy Walsh & Partners, are the Consultants for the plan.--- 3
+Malachy Walsh & Partners, are the Consultants for the plan.
+---
+3

 He referred to surveys on accident breakdown and parked vehicle incidents, and also referred